kokopi-dev/kokopi-dev/README.md

 ```

-# 5 hours of debugging can save you 5 minutes of reading the README/docs.
+# 5 hours of debugging can save you 5 minutes of reading the docs.

 ```